ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.InitialCwnd: The initial congestion window set by the transport protocol implementation for the connection at initialization time.

-C.delivered: The total amount of data (tracked in octets or in packets) delivered so far over the lifetime of the transport connection C.
+C.delivered: The total amount of data delivered so far over the lifetime of the transport connection C.
 This MUST NOT include pure ACK packets.
 It SHOULD include spurious retransmissions that have been acknowledged as delivered.